paymill/paymill-ruby/README.md

 $ bundle
 ```

 The paymill gem is tested on Ruby 2.0.0, 2.1.x and 2.2.x.
-It requires ruby version 1.9.3+
+It requires ruby version 2.0 and up.

 Usage
 =====